CTSecUK/CyberYoddha-CTF-2020/Write-ups/Shebang5.md

 shebang5@fe2149a30ae1:~$ ls -al /var/cat
 ---s--x--x 1 shebang6 root 16992 Oct 14 20:51 /var/cat
 ```

-ok so "**shebang6**" is the owner of this file... now lets see if there are any files owened by 'shebang6';
+OK, so "**shebang6**" is the owner of this file... and it has the SUID bit set on it!

+Now lets see if there are any files owened by 'shebang6';

 ```
 shebang5@fe2149a30ae1:~$ find / -path /sys -prune -o -path /proc -prune -o -user shebang6